When you think about ecosystem project ideas, do you immediately think about dioramas in a shoebox, like this one I

 Are you looking for a way to get in a little PBL?
 Why not have students design their own ecosystem zoo?
 (This is a shameless plug!)
 This project integrates area, perimeter, geometry, and STEM learning in your science classroom.
 Students work through a series of steps, including research, to design and build a model of their own ecosystem zoo!
 It’s differentiated and can easily be adapted!

 Why not have your students create a display similar to a science fair?
 In this display, students would take a regular file folder (see image below) and attach pieces that describe the landscape, climate, plants, animals, and food chain/web of the ecosystem.
 Then have students place a world map in the middle and color all the locations in the world where their ecosystem can be found.
 This can also be done on a larger scale with an actual tri board.

 I actually have these tri board materials (minus the file folder) for you to download FREE!
-Just click here to head to my resource vault where you can download it.
+Just click here to download it.